 - sliced almonds for decorating

 - Preheat the oven to 400°.
 Prepare a baking sheet with a piece of parchment paper.

-- In a food processor, blend the almond paste and sugar until it is completely homogeneous.
+- In a food processor, blend the almond paste and sugar until it is completely homogeneous (or, just sugar and almond extract if you're not using almond paste).
 Set aside.

 - Sprinkle a bit of flour on top of your work surface and on your rolling pin.
 Roll the pastry out until you have formed a larger rectangle.